-Key Points 1

-About this publication 2

-Contents 3

-BERD expenditure increased over the latest year 4

-BERD expenditure was highest on Services and Manufacturing products 4

-BERD spend was highest in the Professional, scientific and technical activitindustry sector

-The growth sectors accounted for over 70% of Scottish BERD spending 6

-Scottish BERD employment decreased slightly over the year 7

-Businesses' own funds represented the largest source of BERD funding 8

-Average expenditure on R&D was highest within large businesses 8

-Over half of R&D expenditure in Scotland was by foreign-owned businesses ;9

-Businesses located in the City of Edinburgh accounted for more than a third Scottish BERD spending

-BERD expenditure in Scotland has increased faster than in the UK 12

-Scotland ranked eighth out of the twelve UK regions for BERD expenditure a share of GDP in 2019

-Background Notes 14

-Definition of R&D 14

-Sampling and Regional Estimates 14

-Coverage 15

-Product groups 15

-Discontinuities in the data 16

-Employment 16

-Real terms 16

-Time period for which the results relate 17

-Revisions Policy 17

-Latest Revisions 17

-Sampling variability 17

-Analysis of R&D expenditure by SMEs (small and medium sized

-enterprises) Code of Practice for Official Statistics

-Uses

-User Engagement 19

-BERD expenditure increased over the latest year

-Business Enterprise Research and Development (BERD) expenditure in Scotland reached £1.409 billion in 2019, up 1.5% (+£21 million) in real terms from 2018, making it the highest in the series (which began in 2001).
-Over the longer term, BERD expenditure in Scotland has increased by 107.4% in real terms since 2007.

-In 2019, BERD spending represented 0.84% of GDP in Scotland, which was a slight increase from 0.83% in 2018 and up from 0.45% in 2007.
+Key Points1

+About this publication2

+Contents3

+BERD expenditure decreased over the latest year4

+BERD expenditure was highest on Services and Manufacturing products4

+BERD spend was highest in the Professional, scientific and technical activities industry sector

+The growth sectors accounted for almost 70% of Scottish BERD spending 6

+Scottish BERD employment increased over the year7

+Businesses' own funds represented the largest source of BERD funding8

+Average expenditure on R&D was highest within large businesses8

+Over half of R&D expenditure in Scotland was by foreign-owned businesses9

+Businesses located in the City of Edinburgh accounted for almost a third of all Scottish BERD spending

+BERD expenditure as a share of GDP in Scotland was lower than that for the UK as a whole

+Scotland ranked eighth out of the twelve UK regions for BERD expenditure as a share of GDP in 2020

+Background Notes14

+Definition of R&D14

+Sampling and Regional Estimates14

+Coverage15

+Product groups15

+Discontinuities in the data16

+Employment16

+Real terms

+Time period for which the results relate17

+Revisions Policy

+Latest Revisions

+Sampling variability

+Analysis of R&D expenditure by SMEs (Small and Medium-sized Enterprises)

+Code of Practice for Official Statistics

+User Engagement

+BERD expenditure decreased over the latest year

+Business Enterprise Research and Development (BERD) expenditure in Scotland was £1.437 billion in 2020, down 6.1% (-£94 million) in real terms from 2019.
+Over the longer term, BERD expenditure in Scotland has increased by 99.5% in real terms since 2007.

+In 2020, BERD spending represented 0.92% of GDP in Scotland, which was an increase from 0.86% in 2019 and up from 0.45% in 2007.
+However, it is important to note that GDP was particularly low in 2020 as a result of the COVID-19 pandemic.

 R&D spending in Scotland can fluctuate considerably year on year, especially given that it is concentrated in a small number of large businesses.
-In 2019, five businesses accounted for over a third of all Scottish BERD spending (36.8%).
-This is a sizeable share of the total R&D expenditure and is higher than in 2018 (35.5%) but represents a fall in dominance of the top businesses since 2001, when the top five businesses accounted for just over half of Scottish BERD expenditure.
+In 2020, five businesses accounted for over a quarter of all Scottish BERD spending (29.4%).
+This is a sizeable share of the total R&D expenditure but is lower than in 2019 (36.4%) and represents a fall in dominance of the top businesses since 2001, when the top five businesses accounted for just over half of Scottish BERD expenditure.